 - lemon juice and zest

-Keep in mind, the vegetables you choose to use in this soup are totally flexible.
+Keep in mind, just like in this Mexican vegetable soup, the vegetables you choose to use in this soup recipe are totally flexible.

 I consider this a good “clean out the fridge” type of meal.
 Use whatever you have on hand.
 Broccoli, cauliflower, cabbage, parsnips, leafy greens would all work fine.